CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_01.md

 ws = Workspace.from_config()
 ```

 You can run the cell by hitting `Run` or pressing `Shift+Enter`.
 This cell imports the relevant libraries from the Azure Machine Learning SDK, reads our `config.json` and connects the notebook to our Machine Learning Workspace in Azure.
+You will need to authenticate to your Azure subscription (a browser window will open, but might not pop to the front - click the IE icon in the taskbar).

 ***Note (when experiencing subscription ID errors):***

-If you are using multiple subscriptions, it might be required to tell the Azure Notebook, which one it should use.
+If you are using multiple subscriptions, it might be required to tell the Jupyter Notebook, which one it should use.
 Hence, create a new cell and adapt the following code to use your subscription id (the one you have used in `config.json`):

 ```
 !az account set -s "xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxx"